 1. What is the purpose of this statement?

-This statement provides you with an overview of the costs and charges related to the services that we provide to you, all in one place.
-Where relevant, items such as ongoing fees, one off charges and transaction costs together with third party costs, for example taxes and ‘indirect costs’ are included.
-This meets our new regulatory obligation to provide you with this statement annually.
-For an explanation of indirect costs please see question 6 below.
+The statement provides you with an overview of the costs and charges related to the services that we provide to you, all in one place.
+Where relevant, items such as ongoing fees, one off charges and transaction costs together with third party costs, (for example taxes) and ‘indirect costs’ are included.
+This meets our regulatory obligation to provide you with this statement annually.
+For an explanation of indirect costs please see question 5 below.

 The costs and charges that are presented in this statement do not reflect a change in our charging structure.
 Costs charged by JM Finn have always been included within periodic statements and contract notes.
-The difference with this new statement is that indirect costs are now detailed explicitly.
-For an explanation of ’indirect costs’ please see question 6 below.
+The difference with these statements are that indirect costs are detailed explicitly.
+For an explanation of ’indirect costs’ please see question 5 below.

 Yes, we have always reported investment performance after all expenses have been taken.